SequentialPro 3 SE Hybrid Synthesizer (Special Edition)

 Sequential's Pro 3 SE is the spiritual successor to the Pro-One and Pro-2, continuing to employ the best aspects of analog and digital technology to provide an uncommonly powerful hybrid workflow.
 Pro 3 SE offers all the same features as the standard edition Pro 3, but adds a tiltable control panel (a la Minimoog) and high-quality walnut trim, providing a distinct look that stands out on stage and in the studio.
 Like the Pro-2, the Pro 3 combines analog and digital features into a powerful instrument that can act in either monophonic or paraphonic roles.
 In the case of the Pro 3, this means the choice of monophonic or three-note paraphonic control of two analog VCOs, one wavetable oscillator, and a multi-mode analog filter section.

 The two analog VCOs provide triangle, saw, and pulse waves with variable shape control of each—allowing for PWM and more novel waveshape animations.
 The digital oscillator provides access to 32 wavetables of 16 waves each, complete with wave morphing.
 Several of these tables are oriented to edgier digital tones, though more traditional shapes and supersaw shapes are also accessible.
+And as of firmware update 1.1, Pro 3 users may import their own custom wavetables via Sequential's web-based Wavetable Generator.
 This combined with white noise, per-oscillator glide, hard sync, and "oscillator slop" makes for an uncommonly lively oscillator section.

 The filter section provides a choice of one of three classic filter types.
 The first is a 4-pole, -24dB/Oct filter based on the Prophet-6, with a characteristically smooth response.
 The second filter type is another 4-pole design—a transistor ladder filter with optional resonance compensation for preserving low-end punch even at higher resonance settings.
 The final filter type is a 2-pole, -12dB/Oct state-variable filter based on the OB-6.
 It provides continuously variable selection between lowpass, notch, and highpass modes, as well as an optional bandpass mode.
 Subsequently, a dual digital effect section provides access to effects including stereo delay, BBD-style delay, ring modulation, rotary speaker, reverbs, and several other time-based effects.
 These combined with the options for tuned feedback and "Grunge" makes for a hugely flexible means of tone-shaping at the end of the signal path.